 Enter Basic Information

-Program Name: What do you want to call this program?
-The name will be visible to patrons.
+-Program Name: What do you want to call this program?
+The name will be visible to readers.

 Program Ages or Grades: For what ages or grade level is this program available?
 Remember, if you are scoping a program according to grade level, you want that registration field to be required on your site.

-Program Dates: What are the dates on which this program will be live and available to patrons?
+-Program Dates: What are the dates on which this program will be live and available to readers?
 Note that in the date fields.
 If you leave this blank, the program will be considered “ongoing.”

-Badge Groups: When adding a badge, you will see something called “Badge Groups” above the images for badges.
+Here you can select badges from different badge groups.
 If you click on one of the groups, you will then only see badges associated with that group as options below.
 This is an optional action, and can save you time if you already know the group to which your preferred badges are attached.
+If you have uploaded your own custom badges they will also show up in the filter options.

 Points Badges: To create a new points badge, select Create a Points Badge.